Michael-Williams49/latex-report-template/README.md

 - `booktabs`: Improves the formatting of tables.
 - `pgf/tikz`: Allows for the inclusion of high-quality graphics.
 - `chemfig`: Useful for chemical structures and reactions.
+- `mathtools`: Advanced support for mathematical equations and symbols.

 Ensure that your LaTeX environment includes these fonts and packages to fully utilize the features of the `report` class.